ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 - Click on the checkboxes to select which activity to show.

+- Click on the "All" button to select all the checkboxes or on the "None" button to select none.

 - Click on the "Filter" button to show selected activity.

 - Click on the "Clear" button to clear showed activity.